mariokreitz/mariokreitz/README.md

 - 🌱 I’m currently learning **C# and LUA**

-- 👨‍💻 All of my projects are available at [https://wago.io/p/Wurstblinker](https://wago.io/p/Wurstblinker)
+- 👨‍💻 All of my LUA projects are available at [https://wago.io/p/Wurstblinker](https://wago.io/p/Wurstblinker)

 - 📫 How to reach me **mario.kreitz@web.de**